SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - Examples: Macromedia Flash, Microsoft Silverlight

 <!--
-- This was an exciting time to build applications
+- This was a "Wild West" period for front-end architecture
-- Magic of creating applications, games, and sites with Flash
+- Anything was "possible"; anything goes
+- Gave us some really interesting applications
 - Introduced a few important patterns...
 -->